-Spang et al. (2015) showed that an ADP > $10^7 \mu m^2/cm^2$ is detectable for such as MIPAS (assuming a completely filled vertical and cross-track FOV).
-This threshold (ADP{thres}) is equivalent to an ice water path of 0.3 g/m2, which corresponds to a cloud layer with 100 km and 1 km horizontal extent to an IWC of 0.003 mg/m3 and 0.3 mg/m3, respectively.
-These small water
+Spang et al. (2015) showed that an ADP > $10^7 \,\mu m^2 \, cm^{-2}$ is detectable for such as MIPAS (assuming a completely filled vertical and cross-track FOV).
+This threshold (ADPthres) is equivalent to an ice water path of 0.3 g m-2, which corresponds to a cloud layer with 100 km and 1 km horizontal extent to an IWC of 0.003 and 0.3 mg m-3, respectively.
+These small water concentrations illustrate the extreme sensitivity of the IR limb cloud detection, even if the IWC is concentrated in a cloud that only partially fills the FOV.
+For the estimates, we assumed a cloud filling the complete cross-track and vertical FOV and a constant effective radius ( $R{eff}$ ) of 10 μm.
+A thinner cloud layer will almost linearly increase the detection threshold, depending on where the cloud layer is placed in the FOV of MIPAS (Spang et al., 2015).

-- 15 concentrations illustrate the extreme sensitivity of the IR limb cloud detection even if the IWC is concentrated in a cloud that only partially fills the FOV.
-For the estimates, we assumed a cloud filling the complete cross-track and vertical FOV and a constant effective radius (R{eff}) of 10 μm.
-A thinner cloud layer will almost linearly increase the detection threshold, depending on where the cloud layer is placed in the FOV of MIPAS (Spang et al., 2015). - We investigated potential differences in the detection sensitivity for both instruments in more detail.
-For the standard archived V1-00 CALIOP PSC Mask the estimated minimum detectable STS volume density is 0.25 μm3cm-3 (L. Poole, personnel communication).
-This value is applicable at 180 m vertical x 135 km horizontal resolution, the coarsest mean values applied in the dataset to improve the signal to noise ratio.
-The MIPAS detection sensitivity for STS is a volume density in the order of 0.45 μm3cm-3 and is based on the simulated spectra of the CSDB and the compact correlation between CI and log(VDP) with an applied threshold values of $CI{thres}=4.5$ in the detection algorithm and the identical horizontal integration length through the cloud.
+We investigated potential differences in the detection sensitivity for both instruments in more detail.
+For the standard archived V1-00 CALIOP PSC mask, the estimated minimum detectable STS volume density is $0.25 \,\mu\text{m}^3 \,\text{cm}^{-3}$ (L. Poole, personal communication, 2015).
+This value is applicable at $180 \,\mathrm{m}$ vertical $\times 135 \,\mathrm{km}$ horizontal resolution, the coarsest mean values applied in the dataset to improve the signal-tonoise ratio.
+The MIPAS detection sensitivity for STS is a volume density of the order of $0.45 \,\mu\text{m}^3 \,\text{cm}^{-3}$ and is based on the simulated spectra of the CSDB and the compact correlation between CI and log(VDP), with applied threshold values of $CI{thres} = 4.5$ in the detection algorithm and the identical horizontal integration length through the cloud.
 Consequently, both instruments show a similar detection sensitivity.
-However, not all coincidences for the CALIOP measurements have such a long horizontal extent of 135 km and observations of the same cloud structures by both instruments may not have the same horizontal extent in the individual measurement due the different orbit geometry (see above).
-The
+However, not all coincidences for the CALIOP measurements have such a long horizontal extent of 135 km, and observations of the same cloud structures by both instruments may not have the same horizontal extent in the individual measurement due to the different orbit geometry (see above).

-5 MIPAS detection threshold is independent on any averaging due to the inertial integrating measurement technique in contrast to the CALIOP product.
+The MIPAS detection threshold is independent on any averaging due to the inertial integrating measurement technique in contrast to the CALIOP product.
 This allows a better detection sensitivity than CALIOP under certain conditions, for example for optically thin clouds close to and below the threshold value of CALIOP with a longer horizontal extent along the MIPAS line of sight than the maximum 135 km averaging of the CALIOP data processing.

-10 4.3.2 Coincidence statistics
+4.3.2 Coincidence statistics